-We will regularly consult with staff, parents, the Management Committee and pupils on this policy.
+We will regularly consult with staff, parents/carers, the Governors & Advisory Board and learners on this policy.
 We will do this in the following ways:

-- Feedback from parent questionnaires, parents /teacher information sessions; - Input from staff surveys or through staff meetings, INSET; - Feedback from the school council, PSHE lessons, whole school surveys; - Issues raised in annual / EHCP reviews or Individual Education Plans;
+- Feedback from parent questionnaires, parent/carer & teacher information sessions; - Input from staff surveys or through staff meetings, INSET; - Feedback from the Elysian learner council, PSHE sessions, whole school surveys; - Issues raised in annual / EHCP reviews or Individual Education Plans;

-• Feedback at Management Committee meetings.
+• Feedback at Governor & Advisory Board meetings.